Note: I’m flexible about a lot that’s on this page. If you have a suggestion, please contact me.

 You’ll see many sets of responses to a 1NT opening out there.
 Most have their advantages and are at least reasonable to play, but I’ve put a lot of thought into the choices I’ve suggested on this page.
 Here are some thoughts about some other conventional responses you might be considering playing:

-2♠ transfer to clubs or diamonds (usually in conjunction with 2NT natural and invitational): 2♠ is first treated as transfer to clubs, with responder next correcting to 3♦ if she wants to play that contract.
+2♠ transfer to either clubs or diamonds (usually in conjunction with 2NT natural and invitational): 2♠ is first treated as transfer to clubs, with responder next correcting to 3♦ if she wants to play that contract.
 This one’s common among gold-rush level players, much less so among more experienced players.
-I think the main lure is the natural, invitational use of 2NT, which makes newer players comfortable, but there’s significant cost: Unless you have fairly sophisticated followups there’s no good way to distinguish between a slam try in clubs and one in diamonds.
+I think the main lure is the natural, invitational use of 2NT, which makes newer players comfortable, but there’s significant cost: Unless you have fairly sophisticated followups (and just about nobody who plays this treatment does) there’s no good way to distinguish between a slam try in clubs and one in diamonds.
 You could play that a subsequent 3♥ bid shows a strong club hand, 3♠ shows strong with diamonds, or even some more complicated relays, but this gives up lots of definition for a minuscule gain.
 In practice most people using this methods are doing so only to get out in three of a minor, which isn’t something you want to do very often after a strong notrump opening.
-I suggest that if you’re going to the trouble of playing transfers to minors you use a method that optimizes slam sequences, which are much more important.
+I suggest that if you’re going to the trouble of playing transfers to minors you should use a method that optimizes slam sequences, which are much more important.

 2♠ minor suit stayman (promising at least 4-4 in the minors; responder has either a very weak minor two suiter or a game forcing strength with no interest in the major suits.
 (Some versions don’t include the weak hands).
 This convention is fairly useful when it comes up, and I think it’s close whether to play four suit transfers, as I recommend, or a minor-suit-stayman based system.
-Be sure you discuss followups with your partner, as I don’t believe there’s a universally agreed upon method.
+Be sure you discuss followups with your partner, as there’s no universally agreed upon method.

-3♣ 5-5 minors weak, and 3♦ 5-5 minors game forcing.
+3♣ 5-5 minors weak and 3♦ 5-5 minors game forcing.
 Usually in conjunction with 2♠ transfer to either minor and 2NT, which I discuss (and criticize) above.
 This method is OK (though the systems it usually goes with aren’t).
 Having a way to show a strong minor two suiter is good and I do use 3♦ this way; I suggest handing weak 5-5s differently because I want to use 3♣ for modified puppet stayman but this is fine too (though it rarely comes up).

 3♦ 5-5 majors (with strength variable; I’ve seen it played as both intermediate and game forcing).
 I suppose doing this with intermediate-strength hands is fine when it comes up (because as transferring to spades and then bidding 3♥ is forcing, so there’s no great way to invite with this shape), but that’s a very narrow target that takes away a very useful bid, so I don’t recommend it.
 On the other hand, if you are still uncomfortable with the idea of looking for minor-suit slams then I guess you might as well do something like this. the real solution to the 5-5 invitational hand is to play second-round transfers, which I discuss on my advanced conventions page.

-3♥ 5-5 majors, invitational, and 3♠ 5-5 majors game forcing: As I explain above, having a bid for the 5-5 invitational hand is nice, and using 3♥ for it is probably better than using 3♦ (because 3♦ leaves more room so is more profitably used for minor-suit-oriented hands).
+3♥ 5-5 majors invitational and 3♠ 5-5 majors game forcing: As I explain above, having a bid for the 5-5 invitational hand is nice, and using 3♥ for it is probably better than using 3♦ (because 3♦ leaves more room so is more profitably used for minor-suit-oriented hands).
 On the other hand, the 5-5 game forcing hand is easy to describe without this treatment so I don’t like taking away an otherwise-useful bid for it.

 3♠ transfer to 3NT (with various followups).
 This can be useful but requires a ton of discussion to make it work.
 I do like doing this after a 2NT opening but there it’s necessary because you otherwise lack the room to handle minor-suit-oriented hands adequately.